nimezhu/cnbData/README.md

 chmod 755 cnbData
 ```

 If you are using Windows and not familiar with runnning command line tool in Windows, please read [this article](https://www.computerhope.com/issues/chusedos.htm) first.
-We are also providing GUI data server in Windows.
-It is still in developing, here's the [GitHub Link](https://github.com/nimezhu/nbwin)

 Then,you can run `cnbData` as a command line tool in terminal.

 ## Quick Start